cyrulnic/AMPT/README.md

 # AMPT
-R code of statistical signicance camputations
+R code of statistical signicance computations for ensemble predictions with AMPT model perturbation